gabriel-azion/vulcan-cli-bpost/ai-improved.md

 **Vulcan**: the engine that drives project initialization, building, and adaptation.
 It intelligently tailors the project based on the selected template, ensuring that the application is optimally configured for its intended use.

 **Azion Edge Runtime**: the runtime environment that hosts the application and manages its execution.
-The application is distributed through Azion's global network of Edge Nodes, ensuring that it is always close to its delivery point, thereby maximizing speed and efficiency.
+The application is distributed through Azion's global network of Edge Nodes, ensuring that it is always close to users, thereby maximizing speed and efficiency.

 ---